julius-gun/picoGPT/README.md

 For some context on this repository, GPT, and language modeling it might be helpful to watch my [Zero To Hero series](https://karpathy.ai/zero-to-hero.html).
 Specifically, the [GPT video](https://www.youtube.com/watch?v=kCc8FmEb1nY) is popular if you have some prior language modeling context.

-For more questions/discussions feel free to stop by **#nanoGPT** on Discord:
+For more questions/discussions feel free to stop by **#picoGPT** on Discord:

 [![](https://dcbadge.vercel.app/api/server/3zy8kqD9Cp?compact=true&style=flat)](https://discord.gg/3zy8kqD9Cp)

 ## acknowledgements

-All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), my favorite Cloud GPU provider.
-Thank you Lambda labs for sponsoring nanoGPT!
+All picoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), my favorite Cloud GPU provider.
+Thank you Lambda labs for sponsoring picoGPT!